cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 Rosetta API services use Blockchain and Network as identifiers, e.g. the developers of gaia, the application that powers the Cosmos Hub, may want to set those to Cosmos Hub and cosmos-hub-3 respectively.

 `AddrPrefix` contains the network-specific address prefix.
-Cosmos SDK base implementations will default to `cosmos`, client applications are instructed that this should be changed according to their network configuration.
+Cosmos SDK base implementations will default to `cosmos`, client applications should change this according to their network configuration.

 `SupportedOperations` contains the transaction types that are supported by the library.
 At the present time, only `Transfer` is supported.
+Additional operations will be added in due time.

+#### Interfaces

 `Network` holds an `Adapter` reference too.
-Adapter implementations may vary across different Cosmos SDK release series:
+Each Cosmos SDK release series will have their own Adapter implementations.
+Developers can implement their own custom adapters as required.

 ```
 type Adapter interface {